suzeeparker/FRDocs_dev01-suzee/Setup/purposes/pfr0102_Test-Node.md

 ----

-1. Test The Node Version. (<5 Mins)
+1. Test The Node Version.0:05
-2. Create Sub-Folders In MyProject (<5 Mins)
+2. Create Sub-Folders In MyProject0:05
-3. Create A New File, Batch.Js, In The Scripts Folder And Run It With Nodejs. (<10 Mins)
+3. Create A New File, Batch.Js, In The Scripts Folder And Run It With Nodejs.
+0:10
-4. Create A New File, Server.Js In The Server Folder And Run It With Nodejs. (<10 Mins)
+4. Create A New File, Server.Js In The Server Folder And Run It With Nodejs.
+0:10
-5. Create A Basic React App In The Client Folder And Run It With Nodejs. (<10 Mins)
+5. Create A Basic React App In The Client Folder And Run It With Nodejs.
+0:10
 6. Create A Nodejs Routine To Access The Local MySQL Database And Return Information.

 <!-- ------------------------------------------------------------------------- -->